Abdulbarikassim/Abdulbarikassim/README.md

 - 📦 Enhancing my skills in backend development without ORMs like Mongoose.

 ### 🎯 Goals
-- Transition into a backend engineering role post-graduation.
+- Transition into a machine  engineering role post-graduation.
 - Build AI-powered tools for businesses like ENOC to optimize processes.

 ### 📫 Let's connect!